tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 protocols, wherein at least one is uncompromised, jointly authenticates all protocols.
 Authenticating with an externally provisioned PSK, therefore, should ideally authenticate both the TLS connection and the external provision process.
-Typically, the external provision process produces a PSK and corresponding context in which the PSK should be used.
+Typically, the external provision process produces a PSK and corresponding context from which the PSK was derived and in wihch it should be used.
 We refer to an external PSK without such context as "context free".

 Thus, in considering the source-independence and compound authentication requirements, the Key Import API described in this document aims to achieve the following goals:

-1. Externally provisioned PSKs imported into TLS achieve compound authentication of the provision step and connection.
+1. Externally provisioned PSKs imported into TLS achieve compound authentication of the provision step(s) and connection.
 2. Context-free PSKs only achieve authentication within the context of a single connection.
-3. Imported PSKs must not be used as IKM for two different KDFs.
+3. Imported PSKs are used as IKM for two different KDFs.
-4. Imported PSKs must not collide with existing PSKs used for TLS 1.2 and below.
+4. Imported PSKs do not collide with existing PSKs used for TLS 1.2 and below.
-5. Imported PSKs must not collide with future protocol versions and KDFs.
+5. Imported PSKs do not collide with future protocol versions and KDFs.

 [[ TODO: point to stable reference which describes the analysis of these goals ]]